aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-specific-gantt-chart-data/_index.md

 import com.aspose.tasks.TimescaleUnit;
 ```

-## How to read gantt data aspose.tasks – Load the Project File
+## How to read gantt chart java – Load the Project File
 Begin by loading the project file containing the Gantt chart data.
 Provide the path to your data directory and specify the filename.
 ```java
 String dataDir = "Your Data Directory";